 Core comes with some templates for a few different camera setups for different game genres.
 These can be found in Camera, under Game Components, in Core Content.

-The top down camera view will show an overhead view of the game play.
-This type of camera can be used in real time strategy (RTS), and simulation games.
+The top-down camera view will show an overhead view of the gameplay.
+This type of camera can be used in a real-time strategy (RTS), and simulation games.

-The isometric camera view is pointed at a fixed angle (i.e. 45 degrees) towards the player's character.
-This type of camera can be used in real time strategy, and role playing games.
+The isometric camera view is pointed at a fixed angle (that is 45 degrees) toward the player's character.
+This type of camera can be used in real-time strategy and role-playing games.